ExcelFunctions.net Logo

 Related Functions:

-The Excel Isodd function tests if an initial supplied number (or expression) evaluates to an odd number, and if so, returns TRUE; Otherwise, the function returns FALSE.
+The Excel Isodd function tests if a supplied number (or numeric expression) evaluates to an odd number, and if so, returns TRUE; Otherwise, the function returns FALSE.

 The syntax of the function is: